openshift-labs/learn-katacoda/intro-openshift/deploying-images/06-importing-application-images.md

 Delete each application by running:

 ``oc delete all --selector app=blog-1``{{execute}}

 ``oc delete all --selector app=blog-2``{{execute}}

 When the resource objects for the each instance of the application have been deleted, you should be left with just the image stream object.

 ``oc get all -o name``{{execute}}

-Importing the existing Docker-formatter container image before hand, therefore means that it is retained when any application instance using it is deleted.
+Importing the existing Docker-formatted container image before hand, therefore means that it is retained when any application instance using it is deleted.